/ PFAS Information

 PFAS are a global public health concern, and exposure to levels above recommended limits over time may lead to harmful health effects.

-In June 2024, the port’s Drinking Water Quality Report announced the port’s plans to test for PFAS later that summer.
-To comply with DOH requirements, the port’s annual Drinking Water Quality Report will include information about PFAS detections in 2025.
+In compliance with DOH requirements, the port’s annual Drinking Water Quality Report includes information about PFAS detections.
 That information is also shared on this website.

 PFAS monitoring at the Port of Vancouver